Currency:USD $

 2. Mental Fortitude: The journey to a top rank is a grind, and without external rewards between 3,000 rating and title attainment, intrinsic motivation is crucial.

-3. Commitment and Passion: These gamers routinely delve into vault reviews and seek out new techniques, always eager to emulate successful strategies from top players across the world.
+3. Commitment and Passion: These gamers regularly dig into vault reviews and seek out new techniques, always eager to emulate successful strategies from top players across the world.

 Additionally, the ability to endure repetitive play without clear short-term rewards plays a crucial role.
 Understanding why a key was broken and how to rectify mistakes collectively is vital for improvement.
 Here, the misconception is that top players rely solely on perfect rotations; rather, their success hinges on repeated practice, strategic thinking, and learning from top performers globally.